kevinkieu/gemini-stable/README-ENG.md

 ```
 Note: The bot will not function without these environment variables.

-4. Create a system_instruction.txt file in the project root and add the system instructions for the bot:  (e.g., You are a helpful AI assistant...)
+4. Create a `system_instruction.txt` file in the project root and add the system instructions for the bot:  (e.g., You are a helpful AI assistant...)

 Project Structure

-- main.py: The main file to run the bot
+- `main.py`: The main file to run the bot
-- telegram_handler.py: Handles Telegram interactions
+- `telegram_handler.py`: Handles Telegram interactions
-- gemini_handler.py: Handles interactions with the Gemini API
+- `gemini_handler.py`: Handles interactions with the Gemini API
-- config.py: Configuration and environment variables
+- `config.py`: Configuration and environment variables
-- conversation_manager.py: Manages conversation history
+- `conversation_manager.py`: Manages conversation history
-- utils.py: Utility functions
+- `utils.py`: Utility functions
-- html_format.py: Formats messages in HTML
+- `html_format.py`: Formats messages in HTML
-- system_instruction.txt: System instructions for the bot
+- `system_instruction.txt`: System instructions for the bot

 Usage